Raahul-Singh/Raahul-Singh.github.io/content/reading/_index.md

 date: 2023-01-01
 ---

-This is my reading list - a collection of books I've read along with my thoughts, notes, and takeaways.
-I read widely across various genres, with a focus on science, philosophy, psychology, and technology.
+My library with books I've read and books I'm currently reading.
+Under construction for now, and ever.